SwapnanilDhol/swapnanildhol/README.md

 ## Hello! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Swapnanil Dhol, you can call me Swap.
-I am an iOS Consultant at Loyalty Juggernaut India, while being a final year student at SRM Institute of Science and Technology, Chennai, India majoring in Computer Science and Engineering.
-I am a WWDC 2019, 2020, 2021 Scholar, Google Summer of Code 2020 Student with VideoLAN, Microsoft Student Ambassador, and an aviation, finance, and space geek.
+My name is Swapnanil Dhol and I'm an Senior iOS Engineer at Loyalty Juggernaut (LJI).
+Over the past few years, I have been recognized as a three-time WWDC scholar, earning this prestigious award in 2019, 2020, and 2021.
+In 2020, I was also selected to participate in the Google Summer of Code program, working on an open source project with VideoLAN.
+I have been featured as a developer on the app store and am proud to have contributed to the creation of eight successful apps.
+As an open source enthusiast, I am passionate about sharing my knowledge and experience with others in the development community.
+My GitHub bio showcases my skills and achievements, and I am always eager to take on new challenges and continue to grow as a developer.
 You can find me on the internet at these places:

 [![Linkedin Badge](https://img.shields.io/badge/-swapnanildhol-blue?style=plastic-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/swapnanildhol/)](https://www.linkedin.com/in/swapnanildhol/)
 [![Instagram Badge](https://img.shields.io/badge/-swapnanildhol-purple?style=plastic-square&logo=instagram&logoColor=white&link=https://instagram.com/swapnanildhol/)](https://instagram.com/swapnanildhol)